cube-soft/cube.pdf/Libraries/Ghostscript/Readme.md

 ## Contributing

 1. Fork [Cube.Pdf](https://github.com/cube-soft/Cube.Pdf/fork) repository.
-2. Create a feature branch from the master or stable branch (e.g. git checkout -b my-new-feature origin/master).
+2. Create a feature branch from the master, net45, or net50 branch (e.g. git checkout -b my-new-feature origin/master).
 Note that the master branch may refer to some pre-release NuGet packages.
-Try the [rake clean](https://github.com/cube-soft/Cube.Pdf/blob/master/Rakefile) and copy commands when build errors occur.
+Try the [rake clobber](https://github.com/cube-soft/Cube.Pdf/blob/master/Rakefile) and copy commands when build errors occur.
 3. Commit your changes.
-4. Rebase your local changes against the master or stable branch.
+4. Rebase your local changes to the corresponding branch.
-5. Run test suite with the [NUnit](http://nunit.org/) console or the Visual Studio (NUnit 3 test adapter) and confirm that it passes.
+5. Run the dotnet test command or the Visual Studio (NUnit 3 test adapter) and confirm that it passes.
 6. Create a new Pull Request.

 ## License